moj-analytical-services/user-guidance/source/documentation/get-started.md

 - [‎Google Authenticator on the App Store - App Store - Apple](https://apps.apple.com/us/app/google-authenticator/id388497605)
 - [Microsoft Authenticator on the App Store - App Store - Apple](https://apps.apple.com/gb/app/microsoft-authenticator/id983156458)

+During the setup process for any 2FA application, we recommend disabling any “Dark” Mode, Extension or Settings (including themes) in your preferred browser.

+Some 2FA applications and QR scanners are unable to scan the QR code generated on a black background.
+Therefore, these applications and scanners work best, when a QR code is generated, on a white background.

+You can re-enable your “Dark” Mode, Extension or Settings once this process has been completed.

 ### Request an account from the Analytical Platform team